Vincent S. Perez: Government

-In announcing his resignation, the Palace issued a statement from President Arroyo citing Pérez's "crucial role in implementing difficult power sector reforms, reorganizing the public energy sector, jump-starting the much-awaited privatization of Napocor, and ensuring no more Luzon-wide blackouts since May 2002".
+In announcing his resignation, Malacañang Palace issued a statement from Arroyo citing Pérez's "crucial role in implementing difficult power sector reforms, reorganizing the public energy sector, jump-starting the much-awaited privatization of Napocor, and ensuring no more Luzon-wide blackouts since May 2002".
 The President underscored the "valuable contributions made by Secretary Pérez in the country’s quest for energy independence through greater reliance on clean, indigenous and sustainable energy sources", noting that since 2001, the country has increased its use of indigenous natural gas and geothermal power.

 Return to private sector

 Since his return to the private sector in 2005, Pérez has been active in renewable power, energy advisory, and conservation issues.
 He was a 2005 World Fellow at Yale University, where he lectured an MBA class on renewable power in emerging countries.
 Upon his return in 2006, Pérez and former energy officials Jocot de Dios and Lea Ricolcol, founded Merritt Partners, an energy advisory firm.
 That same year, he was invited by the owners of NorthWind, the first wind farm in Southeast Asia, to replace a minority shareholder, and that led him to a decade-long career investing in renewable energy.
-In 2008, together with Knud Hedeager, Gerry Magbanua, Poch Ambrosio (all former colleagues from NorthWind), and joined by Antonette de Guzman and Eduardo Martinez-Miranda, Pérez and his partners founded Alternergy, a renewable power company focused on wind and run-of-the-river hydro, and built the Pililla Rizal wind farm in partnership with Equis Funds.
-Subsequently, in 2013, he co-founded Solar Pacific, a solar PV developer, with Michael Lichtenfeld, a Yale colleague, and the Sant Foundation.
+In 2008, Pérez and his partners founded Alternergy, a renewable power company focused on wind and run-of-the-river hydro, and built the Pililla Wind Farm in partnership with Equis Funds.
+Subsequently, in 2013, he co-founded Solar Pacific, a solar PV developer, with Michael Lichtenfeld and the Sant Foundation.
 As a private citizen, he was dispatched as Special Presidential Envoy by President Arroyo on economic diplomacy overseas.
 In 2009, Pérez was appointed as vice chairman of the National Renewable Energy Board.

+On March 19, 2024, the Department of Energy awarded Perez’s Alternergy Holding Corp. a “Certificate of Confirmation of Commerciality” which essentially is a green light for its Alabat and Tanay wind projects.

+Earlier, on December 20, 2023, it received P1.45 billion from Government Service Insurance System for its clean energy projects, effectively bringing its equity capital to P3 billion.
+GSIS subscribed to 100 million of Alternergy’s preferred stock at P14.50 per share under a private placement.
+Alternergy also raised P1.62 billion from its initial public offering in March, 2023.